-Following the drop in oil prices in 2014, Angola has experienced a lack of U.S. dollars in circulation.
-See "Monetary System - The Central Bank of Angola (the "BNA")".
-The reduced U.S. dollar liquidity has negatively affected imports to Angola due to the fact that many imports were paid for in U.S. dollars.
+Given a lack of U.S. dollars in circulation (see "Monetary System - The Central Bank of Angola (the "BNA")"), the Ministry of Finance has sold U.S. dollars to Angolan banks throughout 2023 and 2024.
+Despite this, a demand backlog persists such that U.S. dollar liquidity remains constrained.
+U.S. dollar illiquidity has negatively affected imports to Angola due to the fact that many imports were paid for in U.S. dollars.
 See "Risk Factors - A significant decline in the level of external reserves as a result of the BNA's major role as a main supplier of foreign currency to domestic residents for imports purposes could materially impair Angola's ability to service its external debt, including the Notes".